-Lawsuits are being leveled on both sides of the Pacific as the PRC and the US accuse each other of causing the COVID-19 crisis.
+Lawsuits are being brought on both sides of the Pacific as the PRC and the US accuse each other of causing the COVID-19 crisis.
 Meanwhile, as Congress debates immunity from COVID-19 suits for US businesses, additional lawsuits are being filed against governors and universities.

 In one lawsuit that Legal Language Services recently reviewed, the plaintiffs sought to recover one-trillion dollars from the PRC for COVID-19 related damages.